Normally a first or second-class Honours degree or professional experience in the area of study.

-Students may choose to target a particular aspect of educational practice for data collection.
-However, assignments analyse data collection methods, analysis approaches or ethical aspects of the research rather than the content of the practice.
+You study core modules in Quantitative Methods in Social Research, Qualitative Methods in Social Research, and Theory, and Practice and Ethics in Social Research.
+You may choose to target a particular aspect of educational practice for data collection, although assignments analyse data collection methods, analysis approaches or ethical aspects of the research rather than the content of the practice.

-Students are equipped to pursue careers in educational research, as research officers working for educational bodies such as local authorities, as contract researchers or as project officers working on funded projects in higher education or research institutes.
+Graduates of the course are equipped to pursue careers in educational research, as research officers working for educational bodies such as local authorities, as contract researchers, or as project officers working on funded projects in higher education or research institutes.

 Qualification and course duration

 - Course Enquiries